plone/documentation/docs/glossary.md

     In addition, SSR can improve performance and search engine optimization (SEO) for a website.

 SPA
-Single Page Application
+single page application
     A type of JavaScript application that aims to provide a better user experience by avoiding unnecessary reloading of the browser page, instead using AJAX to load backend information.

 HMR
-Hot Module Replacement
+hot module replacement
-    A development feature provided by Webpack that automatically reloads, in the browser, the JavaScript modules that have changed on disk.
+    [Hot module replacement](https://webpack.js.org/guides/hot-module-replacement/) (HMR) is a development feature provided by Webpack that automatically reloads, in the browser, the JavaScript modules that have changed on disk.

 Yeoman
     A popular scaffolding tool similar to Plone's `mr.bob` or `ZopeSkel`.